saneki/eazdevirt/README.md

 eazdevirt
 =========

-eazdevirt is a toolkit for inspecting and devirtualizing executables that have been protected with [Eazfuscator.NET]'s virtualization feature.
+eazdevirt is an open source (GPLv3) toolkit for inspecting and devirtualizing executables that have been protected with [Eazfuscator.NET]'s virtualization feature.

 eazdevirt uses [dnlib] to read and write assemblies, which is included as a submodule.